 If you want to make a big batch of dumplings, double, triple, or whatever you need based on this ratio.

 - 1 egg, beaten

 - 1 tsp baking powder

-Plop by teaspoonful into the broth, which should be boiling vigorously.
+Plop by teaspoonful into the broth, which should be simmering.

 Once all of the dumplings have been made, reduce the heat to low, cover, and allow to simmer for 15 minutes.
-Some of my friends, like to add a splash of milk to the broth just before serving.
-Sometimes I like that, sometimes I just leave it as is.
+Some of my friends like to add a splash of milk to the broth just before serving.
+Sometimes I like that; sometimes, I leave it as is.